 - Once you get all this information and — in those moments when he’s opening up to you — be sure to LISTEN (don’t talk).

 - Be sure your facial expression and body language clearly show that you are reacting to his sharing / opening up to you with loving acceptance REGARDLESS of what he says.

 - When he finishes speaking, give him positive reinforcement ONLY, such as: “Thank you for sharing with me.
 I know it can be challenging to be honest about thoughts/feelings, and I want to support you in telling me the truth about them.”

-- After he has time to think, chances are that — at some point on his own — he may ponder what he’s shared with you.
+- Do NOT rush things.
+After he has time to think, chances are that — at some point on his own — he may ponder what he’s shared with you.
 And, perhaps, he may come up with some ideas that he may wish to suggest to you regarding better balancing his family time and income-generating time.

-- If you try to bring your opinion or suggestions up before you go through the above process, he’s likely to feel nagged or manipulated — or worse yet, not valued or understood.
+- Do NOT interject your opinions or ideas.
+If you try to bring your opinion or suggestions up before you go through the above process, he’s likely to feel nagged or manipulated — or worse yet, not valued or understood.
 So be sure you give it time and be sensitive in patiently following the above process.

 This approach has worked over and over, for me with my husband and for others who I’ve coached in using it.
 It works for many reasons; here are just two: